-While THC-rich strains are effective at helping with a lot of issues, CBD is more obscure and, within the scope of treatment, tremendously underrated.
+While THC-rich strains can be effective at helping with a lot of issues, CBD is more obscure and, within the scope of treatment, tremendously underrated.
 But before we dive into the relationship between these two cannabinoids, it’s important to define them both for the sake of context.

 “THC” stands for “tetrahydrocannabinol.”
 It’s the psychoactive ingredient in marijuana that creates the euphoric and relaxing feeling of being “stoned.”
 It achieves this by targeting the cannabinoid receptors in your brain, which affect things like cognitive abilities, coordination and pleasure – hence the effect.
 It’s also responsible for increasing appetite by stimulating the hypothalamus section of your brain, causing signals that make you feel hungry.
-This makes it particularly effective for mitigating nausea, making it useful for cancer patients undergoing chemotherapy, for instance.
+This makes it particularly effective for mitigating nausea and loss of appetite, making it fantastic for cancer patients undergoing chemotherapy, for instance.

-Because of its effects on the brain, THC helps with things like headaches/migraines, insomnia, depression and anxiety.
+Because of its effects on the brain, THC is often used for issues like headaches/migraines, insomnia, depression and anxiety.

 A larger percentage of THC means you’ll get a lot higher.
 But overdoing it is risky.
 It’s not uncommon for a THC overdose to cause vomiting, dizziness and paranoia.
-This is why it’s best to start small, especially if you’ve never used medical marijuana before.
+This is why it’s best to start small and go slow, especially if you’ve never used medical marijuana before.

-If your condition causes severe body pain, then a high CBD strain is the better choice.
-People experiencing chronic physical pain due to illness or injury benefit the most from this particular cannabinoid.
-It curbs the discomfort without affecting your ability to function.
+If your condition causes severe body pain, then a high-CBD strain could be the better choice.
+People who experience chronic physical pain due to illness or injury report the most benefits from this particular cannabinoid.
+They say CBD curbs the discomfort without affecting their ability to function.